forestgrape/coronavirus/5_epidemiological/spread_analyses.md

-## Population Characteristics
+## Population Specific Transmission
-Knowing how infectors are distributed, can help to fine-tune control measures.
+Knowing how transmissions and infectors are distributed, can help to adjust control measures.

 ### Infector Distribution